Cayetana Álvarez de Toledo

-Cayetana Álvarez de Toledo y Peralta-Ramos, 14th Marchioness of Casa Fuerte, MP (born 15 October 1974 in Madrid) is a Spanish journalist, historian, and politician of the People's Party.
+Cayetana Álvarez de Toledo y Peralta-Ramos, 15th Marchioness of Casa Fuerte (born 15 October 1974) is a Spanish journalist, historian, and politician of the People's Party.
 She has served as Member of the Congress of Deputies since 21 May 2019 for Barcelona and was Spokesperson of her party in Congress until 21 August 2020.
-She is of French—Argentine descent.
+She is of Spanish and French-Argentine descent.

 She was the Member of Congress for the constituency of Madrid in the 9th and 10th Legislatures of the Cortes Generales.
 She is the current Director of International Relations of FAES.
 Since her return to journalism she has written for the daily newspaper El Mundo.

 Biography

 Álvarez de Toledo was born in Madrid to a French father and an Argentine mother.
-She is the daughter of Juan Illán Álvarez de Toledo y Giraud, the 12th Marquess of Casa Fuerte, who fought as part of the French Resistance during the Second World War, and of Patricia Peralta-Ramos y Madero.
+She is the daughter of Juan Illán Álvarez de Toledo y Giraud, the 14th Marquess of Casa Fuerte, who fought as part of the French Resistance during the Second World War, and of Patricia Peralta-Ramos y Madero.
 She is a citizen of Argentina, France and Spain.

 After spending the first seven years of her childhood in London, she moved to Buenos Aires and enrolled in Northlands School.
-She returned to the United Kingdom to obtain her university degrees.
-She earned a post-graduate degree in Modern History at New College, University of Oxford, and a PhD in the same field with her dissertation on Juan de Palafox, Viceroy of New Spain, under John H. Elliott.
+She returned to the United Kingdom for her university studies.
+She obtained a BA in Modern History with honours at New College, University of Oxford, and was made an honorary senior scholar at New College.
+In 2000 she obtained a PhD in Modern History with her dissertation on Juan de Palafox, Viceroy of New Spain, under John H. Elliott.

 She married Spanish businessman (and her distant cousin) Joaquín Güell (from the family of the Marquesses of Comillas and Counts of Güell) on 20 October 2001.
 They had two daughters but they divorced in January 2018.

 After obtaining her PhD, she became an editor for the daily newspaper El Mundo in September 2000.
 She was also a guest on the Cadena COPE talk show The Morning, hosted by Federico Jiménez Losantos.